2 US service members and one American civilian killed in ambush in Syria, US Central Command says

-DAMASCUS, Syria (AP) — Two U.S. service members and one American civilian have been killed and three other people wounded in an ambush on Saturday by the Islamic State group in central Syria, the U.S. Central Command said.
+DAMASCUS, Syria (AP) — Two U.S. service members and one American civilian were killed and three other people wounded in an ambush on Saturday by a lone member of the Islamic State group in central Syria, the the U.S. military’s Central Command said.

-The attack on U.S. troops in Iraq is the first to inflict casualties since the fall of Syrian President Bashar Assad a year ago.
+The attack on U.S. troops in Syria is the first to inflict fatalities since the fall of President Bashar Assad a year ago.

-Central Command said in a post on X that as a matter of respect for the families and in accordance with Department of War policy, the identities of the service members will be withheld until 24 hours after their next of kin have been notified.
+Central Command said in a post on X that as a matter of respect for the families and in accordance with Department of Defense policy, the identities of the service members will be withheld until 24 hours after their next of kin have been notified.
+The gunman was killed, it said.

-Shots were fired at Syrian and U.S. forces on Saturday during a visit by American troops to a historic central town, leaving several wounded, Syria’s state media and a war monitor said.
+Pentagon chief spokesman Sean Parnell said the civilian killed in the attack was a U.S. interpreter.
+He said the attack targeted soldiers involved in the on-going counter-terrorism operations in the region and is under active investigation.

-The shooting took place near Palmyra, according to the state-run SANA news agency, which said two members of Syria’s security force and several U.S. service members were wounded.
-The injured were taken by helicopters to the al-Tanf garrison near the border with Iraq and Jordan.
+The shooting took place near historic Palmyra, according to the state-run SANA news agency, which earlier said two members of Syria’s security force and several U.S. service members had been wounded.
+The casualties were taken by helicopter to the al-Tanf garrison near the border with Iraq and Jordan.

-A U.S. defense official told The Associated Press that they are aware of the reports and did not have any information to provide immediately.
-The official spoke on condition of anonymity for not being authorized to speak to the media.

-The Britain-based Syrian Observatory for Human Rights said at least three Syrian security members were wounded as well as several Americans.
-It added that the attacker was a member of the Syrian security force.
+The Britain-based Syrian Observatory for Human Rights said the attacker was a member of the Syrian security force.

+Syria's Interior Ministry spokesman Nour al-Din al-Baba said a gunman linked to IS opened fire at the gate of a military post.
+He added that Syrian authorities are looking into whether the gunman was an IS member or only carried its extreme ideology.
+He denied reports that suggested that the attacker was a security member.

+U.S. Defense Secretary Pete Hegseth posted on X: “Let it be known, if you target Americans — anywhere in the world — you will spend the rest of your brief, anxious life knowing the United States will hunt you, find you, and ruthlessly kill you.”

-The U.S. has hundreds of troops deployed in eastern Syria as part of a coalition fighting the Islamic State group.
+The U.S. has hundreds of troops deployed in eastern Syria as part of a coalition fighting IS.

-Last month, Syria joined the international coalition fighting against the IS as Damascus improves its relations with Western countries following last year's fall of President Bashar Assad when insurgents captured his seat of power in Damascus.
+Last month, Syria joined the international coalition fighting against the IS as Damascus improves its relations with Western countries following the ouster of Assad when insurgents captured his seat of power in Damascus.

 The U.S. had no diplomatic relations with Syria under Assad, but ties have warmed since the fall of the five-decade Assad family rule.
 The interim president, Ahmad al-Sharaa, made a historic visit to Washington last month where he held talks with President Donald Trump.

-IS was defeated in Syria in 2019 but the group’s sleeper cells still carry out deadly attacks in the country.
+IS was defeated on the battlefield in Syria in 2019 but the group’s sleeper cells still carry out deadly attacks in the country.
 The United Nations says the group still has between 5,000 and 7,000 fighters in Syria and Iraq.

 U.S. troops, which have maintained a presence in different parts of Syria — including Al-Tanf garrison in the central province of Homs — to train other forces as part of a broad campaign against IS, have been targeted in the past.
 One of the deadliest attacks occurred in 2019 in the northern town of Manbij when a blast killed two U.S. service members and two American civilians as well as others from Syria while conducting a patrol.

-Note: An earlier version of this story gave an incorrect reference to Iraq.